- Our Youth Beginning Program

-NO!
-Aggressiveness and the desire to fight come from a LACK of self-discipline.
-Our karate training will teach your child self-discipline.
+Not at all.
+Aggressiveness and the desire to fight come from a LACK of discipline.
+Karate will teach your child self-discipline.
 In addition, we have very strict rules regarding violent behavior and the general conduct of students outside the school.

-Is there any religious teaching involved in karate?
+Are there any religious teachings involved in karate?

 How long will it take my child to earn a black belt?

-How long will it take for my child to develop the skills to defend him or herself?
+How long will it take for my child to be able to defend him or herself?

-It is difficult to put a length of time on when a child will be able to defend themselves.
+It is difficult to put a length of time on when a child will be able to defend himself/herself.
 Each child's personality and upbringing will influence the choices they make in a self-defense situation.
-The longer and harder a child trains in karate, the better prepared the child will become.
+The longer and harder a child trains, the better prepared they will become.